boblemarin/carla-draw/README.md

 # Carla-Draw

-A Chromium extension that allows to draw on existing image, and export an SVG files.
+A Chromium extension that allows to draw on existing image, and export an SVG file.

 ## Usage